 Before installing a plugin or theme, you should go through the documentation and reviews.
 Many authors and developers point out the known conflicts of their products with other plugins or themes.
 In addition, customer reviews will also help you learn about any problems users face after installing a theme or plugin.
 This will help you get prepared in advance.
 Or, you can simply move on to the next option.7.
 Your Server is Down

 Regardless of how much time you’ve managed a website, security is a crucial element that needs to be kept in mind.
 Cyber attacks are increasing rapidly, and your website could be next in line.
 You must always be one step ahead of the cyber threats roaming the internet.
 To start, ensure that you have a strong password to protect your admin area from malicious bots.

-If your site have been hacked, you’ll require the help of your hosting provider.
+If your site has been hacked, you’ll require the help of your hosting provider.
 They’ll help you clear your website of any threats and also recover the backup of all your data.
 You can also use a high-protocol SSL certificate to avoid getting your website into the wrong hands.
-Investing in the security of your site is a healthy practice to keep your website safe.
+Investing in the security of your site is a healthy practice to keep the website safe.